-There could be several risks that your mutual fund investments are exposed to such as market risks, business risk, currency risk, etc. This risk in question here comprises of market risk, business risk, currency risk, etc. Market risk isn’t something under the control of the investor.
+There could be several risks that your mutual fund investments are exposed to such as market risks, business risks, currency risks, etc. This risk in question here comprises market risk, business risk, currency risk, etc. Market risk isn’t something under the control of the investor.
 It is based on macro factors such as the economy, global crisis, trends, politics, policies, etc. Business risk is particular to the industry and the respective companies.

 When it comes to business risk, there is a plethora of information available on the web on companies, especially the larger ones, which you and I as individuals can also access and use to invest in the stock market.

-But what about the small and mid-cap companies about which we don’t know much about?
+But what about the small and mid-cap companies about which we don’t know much?

 The fund manager through meetings/ conversations with the top management understands the business and the plan of these companies.
 On evaluating their potential, the fund manager takes a call to include those stocks in the portfolio, while aiming to deliver the extra delta to investors by taking a higher risk.